 Born and raised in San Francisco, Alexa has been teaching at the Academy of Art since 2006.
 She earned her masters in Teaching English to Speakers of Other Languages and a certificate in composition at San Francisco State University.
 Alexa taught composition for multi-lingual speakers at SFSU for two years before coming to the Academy.
 She also taught in Japan and Mexico.
 She enjoys working with students from all over the world, learning about different cultures and languages, and sharing ideas.
 Alexa has studied Japanese and Spanish.
 In her free time she enjoys traveling, camping, hiking and backpacking, reading, decorating, taking classes to further her education, and spending time with friends and family.

 Anne Ricketts has been teaching at Academy of Art since January 2007.
+She currently coordinates Level 1 in the Intensive English Program.
 She received her undergraduate degree in Italian from UC Davis and went on to get her Masters in Teaching English to Speakers of Other Languages from San Francisco State University.
 Anne first discovered her love for teaching in Florence, Italy when she started teaching an English conversation class to Italian senior citizens.
 She has also taught in Oaxaca, Mexico in 2006.
 When she isn't teaching, Anne coaches the Academy of Art student Running Club, and enjoys traveling and running herself.

 Alexandra Rollo has been teaching English around the world for more than seven years working in countries throughout Africa, the Middle East, and Europe.
 Since August 2010, she has been employed within Academy of Art University in San Francisco teaching English classes as well as supporting a number of art classes.
 In addition to classroom instruction and international travel, her passions lie in curriculum development and teacher training, two subjects she focused on while earning her MATESOL from Saint Mary’s College.
 She welcomes any opportunity to listen to others and wholeheartedly believes she will never be done learning.
 The more she teaches and travels, the more she realizes she has yet to experience.